sodadata/docs/soda-cl/profile.md

 This configuration is limited in its syntax variation, with only a couple of mutable parts to specify the datasets from which to gather and send sample rows to Soda Cloud.

 While defining your datasets and columns, the SQL wildcard characters like `%` or `_` are supported.
 For all allowed SQL characters, refer to your data source's documentation.
-To escape a wildcard character, use a backslash `\` before the character (e.g. `\%`).
+To escape a wildcard character, use a backslash `\` before the character (e.g. `\%`) if your data source supports backslashes.

 The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda Core discovers all the datasets the data source contains *except* those with names that begin with `test`.